careyjames/dns-scout/README.md

 WhoisNS.py - Python Script for DNS & WHOIS Information

 Description:
-Retrieves and displays WHOIS data (Registrar and Name Servers) and DNS records (MX and TXT SPF records, including DMARC records if they exist) for a given domain.
+Retrieves and displays WHOIS data (Registrar and Name Servers) and DNS records (MX and ALL TXT SPF records, including DMARC records if they exist) for a given domain.

 The most important things I need to know to help resolve client email issues are:
 -Registrar